disa-mhembere/mysql_igraph/README.md

 mysql_igraph
 ============

-'igraph' extension that uses MySQL to store and create time series graphs on the fly
+An [igraph](http://igraph.sourceforge.net/) extension that uses [MySQL](http://dev.mysql.com) to store and create time series graphs on the fly

 Dependencies
 ============